Lando is now headed to the big screen instead of TV screens.

 Lucasfilm, which is developing the project, confirmed to Variety that a film is in the works.

-Billy Dee Williams originally played Lando Calrissian in the Star Wars franchise, with Donald Glover later taking over the role.
+Lando Calrissian is the galaxy’s smooth-talking smuggler who changed his stripes and became a selfless leader in the fight against the Empire.
+Billy Dee Williams originally played the character in the Star Wars franchise, with Donald Glover later taking over the role.

-Despite being shoved aside, Simien only had kind words for the pair on social media.
+Despite being sidelined, Simien only had kind words for the pair on social media.

 “Donald is a national treasure.
-Glad he and Stephen get to carry the character forward their way,” Simien wrote in a now-expired Instagram Story per TheWrap.
+Glad he and Stephen get to carry the character forward their way,” Simien wrote in a now-expired Instagram Story, according to Hollywood trade TheWrap.
 “Can’t wait to see.
 Rooting for everybody Black.”